cleantile/cleantile/README.md

 #### cleantile-split

-:soon: This element is planned for the next release.
+:soon: This element is partially finished, and will be included in the next release.

 `<cleantile-split>` allows dividing a container into two sections, in either a `vertical` or `horizontal` direction.
 Each side of the split needs to be either a `cleantile-pane` or a nested `cleantile-split`.